New Ways to Add Gradients in Photoshop

 So in this tutorial, I'll show you how to drag and drop gradients onto Background layers, pixel layers, shape layers, and type layers.
 I'll also show you a few keyboard tricks that let you change how the gradient is applied.
 And along the way, we'll look at how to combine gradients with Photoshop's blend modes to quickly add color effects to an image!

-To follow along, you'll need Photoshop CC 2020.
+To follow along, you'll need Photoshop CC 2020 or newer.
 If you're an existing Creative Cloud subscriber, make sure that your copy of Photoshop is up to date.

 Let's get started!